bundlewrap/bundlewrap/doc/faq.rst

 Will Blockwart keep track of package updates?
 ---------------------------------------------

 No. Blockwart will only care about whether a package is installed or not.
 Updates will have to be installed through a separate mechanism (I like to create an action with the ``interactive`` attribute set to ``True``).
-Selecting specific version should be done through your package manager.
+Selecting specific versions should be done through your package manager.

 |

 Is there a probing mechanism like Ohai?
 ---------------------------------------

 No. Blockwart is meant to be very push-focused.
-The node should not have any say in that configuration it will receive.
+The node should not have any say in what configuration it will receive.
 If you disagree with this ideology and really need data from the node beforehand, you can use a :ref:`hook <hooks>` to gather the data and populate ``node.metadata``.

 |